keu/docs/astro/deployment-metrics.md

 sidebar_label: 'Deployment Metrics'
 title: 'Deployment Metrics'
 id: deployment-metrics
-description: Monitor Deployment performance, health, and total task volume in the Astronomer UI.
+description: Monitor Deployment performance, health, and total task volume in the Cloud UI.
 ---

 ## Overview

-The Astronomer UI exposes a suite of observability metrics that show real-time data related to the performance and health of your Deployments.
+The Cloud UI exposes a suite of observability metrics that show real-time data related to the performance and health of your Deployments.
 These metrics are a useful reference as you troubleshoot issues and can inform how you allocate resources.
 They can also help you estimate the cost of your Deployments.
 This document explains each available metric and where to find them.

 ## Deployment Health